Discover advanced options of the password block

 Use the password block to let your respondent enter a value that's not visible in the form.
 Optionally you can use this block to protect parts of your form.

-Each question block has common features to present the block the way you like/want.
+Each question block has common features to present the block the way you need, for example name, description and help text.
+And most of the question blocks have common options, like the required and exportability options.
 More information on that can be found in the help article about our form builder.

 On top of those common features, the password block has the following advanced options: